BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: independent

-      unsigned int (*value field*)      Index of independent variable.
+      string (*value field*)      Index of independent variable.
 Differentiation is done based on this.
 Defaults to the first assigned variable.

    .. py:attribute:: c